iotaledger/iota-wiki/internal/learn/future/smart-contracts/02_VM-and-languages.md

 ## WASM VM

 WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Any high-level language can be used to write an IOTA Smart Contract to be compiled into Wasm.
-The WASM VM currently supports the Go and Rust programming languages.
+The WASM VM currently supports TinyGo, a subset of Go, and the Rust programming language.

 ### Why We Choose Rust